griffinbrookshire/SmartSpeakers/README.md

 To run mobile app, follow instructions provided in the README.md in the mobile folder

 Edit mobile/config.json, speaker.py, spotify.py, and screens/loginScreen.js to include your custom Expo account info and spotify credentials
+Make sure to use HOST like 192.x.x.x in config.json

 Install the following dependencies using pip on all devices. spotipy